Guanyi-Lu/DE_Zoom_Camp_Week1/Docker_Postgres.md

 # Interact with Postgres

-## Below using network to let 2 contatiners talk:
+## Network:
+Using Docker networks allows for more control over container communication, making it essential for larger-scale or more complex Docker environments

-docker network create pg-network (run this only onetime, which i have run it on 2025/01/08)
+docker network create pg-network (run this only onetime)

+### pg-database container
-## pg-database container 's function is to run the pgAdmin application, which is a web-based tool for managing and interacting with PostgreSQL databases.
+This container is to run the pgAdmin application, which is a web-based tool for managing and interacting with PostgreSQL databases.

 docker run -d \
   -e POSTGRES_USER="root" \